edoandcode/three-type-materials/README.md

 This class is used to create an instance of THREE.MeshNormalMaterial class.
 Available options for this class are:

 `useBumpMap: [boolean]` --> defines if the texture generated is applied to bumpMap property.
 Default is false.
-See the official three.js documentation for details on how to properly use the bumpMap property.
+See the official three.js documentation for details on how to properly use bumpMap property.
-`bumpSpace: [string]` --> accepted value are 'inner' or 'outer'.
+`bumpSpace: [string]` --> accepted value are `'inner'` or `'outer'`.
 If 'inner' is setted the text seems to bump down from the surface, otherwise if 'outer' is setted the text seems to bump up.
-`bumpIntensity: [float]` --> accepted value are 'inner' or 'outer'.
-If 'inner' is setted the text bump down from the surface, otherwise if 'outer' is setted the text bump up.
-Also take a look the bumpScale property of the three.js material in the official documentation.
+`bumpIntensity: [float]` --> value between 0 and 1.
+Determines how much the bumpMap affect the material.
+Also take a look at the bumpScale property of the three.js material in the official documentation.

 `useDisplacementMap: [boolean]` --> defines if the texture generated is applied to displacementMap property.
 Default is false.
 In order to get an acceptable results the geometry must have large number of segments.
-See the official three.js documentation for details on how to properly use the displacementMap property.
+See the official three.js documentation for details on how to properly use displacementMap.
 `displacementSpace: [string]` --> accepted value are 'inner' or 'outer'.
-If 'inner' is setted the text is used to dispace the vertices of the geometry innerward the surface; otherwise if 'outer' is setted the vertices ara displaced outwards.
+If 'inner' is setted the text is used to displace the vertices of the geometry innerward the surface; otherwise if 'outer' is setted the vertices ara displaced outwards.
 `displacementIntesity: [float]` --> a value between 0 and 1.
 Define how much the texture affect the displacementMap.
 Also take a look the displacementScale property of the three.js material in the official documentation.